whaynes/STCW23/jekyll/assessments/Engine/OICEW-4E3I.md

 <!--rowstart-->

-[Respond](guidelines#respondtoalarm) to high and low boiler level alarms as required
+{% do Respond, respondtoalarm %} to high and low boiler level alarms as required

 <!--cellbreak-->